uc-r/uc-r.github.io/bootcamp/index.md

 ### Material
 You can download the required classroom material here: <a href="https://www.dropbox.com/sh/u90143yxi8frjc6/AACabxoBFwxHBGu1PH9fTEkDa?dl=1" style="color:black;"><i class="fa fa-folder-open" style="font-size:1em"></i></a>.
 In this file you will find the slides, data, and initial code scripts that we will go through in class.
+The folder is large (35MB) so be patient.
 If you don't want to download all the material at once you can also download each session's information below.

 ### Schedule